 Final Rule on Remote ID

-In December 2020, the FAA published the final rule on Remote ID.
-Under the final rule, drones required to register must remotely identify, and operators have three options to satisfy this requirement:
+Under the final rule, drones operating in US airspace need to have Remote ID capability and operators have three options to satisfy this requirement:

 - Operate a Standard Remote ID drone